Photo of people walking in a hall of windows

 The City/County Management Fellows program boasts a record of excellence.

-• The MPA Fellows program also features the advantages of:
+• The MPA City/County Fellowship program features the advantages of:

 Graduation Rate and Employment Statistics